Chapter 11. Writing Style

 % vale .

 Vale is a CPU and memory intensive program due to the nature of the application and can take a while to show any output on the screen.
-Better way to run the application is on specific folders or files rather than the entire doc repository as that is already done in the CI pipeline.
+A better way to run the application is on specific folders or files rather than the entire doc repository as that is already done in the CI pipeline.

-11.6.2.2.
+12.7.2.2.
 Using Vale in editors